Skip to content

 yomitoku ${path_data} -v -o results

-• ${path_data}: Specify the path to a directory containing images to be analyzed or directly provide the path to an image file.
-If a directory is specified, images in its subdirectories will also be processed.
+${path_data} Specifies the path to the directory containing images or the path to an image file.

 • Only printed text recognition is supported.
 While it may occasionally read handwritten text, official support is not provided.